Football Concussions: Prevention, Diagnosis, and Recovery

 Today, we know more about what happens in the brain during a concussion.
 We know that an athlete who sustains one concussion is 4-6 times more likely to sustain another.
 We know that many players return to play before healing or don’t report their concussion symptoms at all.
 When they do this, they put themselves at risk for more severe injuries, the worst of which is the rare but potentially deadly second impact syndrome (SIS).

-It’s important for you to make informed decisions about your sport and your health.
-In this article, we’ll address many of the questions and concerns that athletes have about football concussions, including:
+To help you make informed decisions about your sport and your health, we address many of the questions and concerns that athletes have about football concussions, including:

-- How to Identify a Possible Concussion and What to Do Next
+- How to identify a concussion and what to do next

-Note: If you’re suffering from symptoms that won’t go away after a football concussion, you’re not alone, and you’re not imagining things.
+If you’re suffering from symptoms that won’t go away after a football concussion, you’re not alone, and you’re not imagining things.
 We can help.
 On average, our patients improve by 75% after treatment at our clinic.
-If you’d like to learn more about whether we can help you, sign up for a free consultation.
+If you’d like to learn more about whether we can help you, schedule a consultation.

 What Is a Concussion?